-At ULSU, we centre our work around Liberation to ensure we are not just representing students, but addressing and acting on the inequalities in the Higher Education experience from students from marginalised backgrounds.
+Leicester SU is a political organisation, and we centre Liberation to ensure we are not just representing students, but fighting the inequalities in Higher Education for LGBT+, women, BAME, trans, and disabled students.

-Many universities claim, that higher education provides social mobility, but this is not the reality for black, trans, disabled and so many other students from liberation groups.
-We can’t mobilise our way out of systemic oppression using the same vehicles that uphold it, that is why we must be radical in our thinking, considered in our approach, and unrelenting in accepting things for ‘the way things just are’.
+Many universities claim, that higher education provides social mobility, but this is not the reality for so many students from liberation groups.
+We can’t work our way out of institutional oppression using the same tools that uphold it, that is why we must be radical in our thinking and unrelenting in accepting things for ‘the way things just are’.

 What is liberation?

-Liberation can mean different things to different people, but at ULSU, our vision of liberation goes beyond representation and inclusion.
-For us, liberation means reimagining the world, and our places in it.
-Within the context of Higher Education, this means redefining education from its current confinement as a colonial legacy that reproduces oppression.
-We not only want to liberate education, but our institution as a whole.
-From workers’ rights to ending war, we want our University, and the students within it, to be leading us to the world we want to live in.
+Liberation is the act of freeing ourselves from structural oppression.
+We liberate ourselves with we fight against the discrimination and exploitation of students, both within the University of Leicester and within wider society.
+Within Higher Education, liberation is redefining education from its current confinement as a colonial legacy that reproduces oppression.
+We not only want to liberate education but our institution as a whole.
+We want our University, and the students within it, to be leading us to the world we want to live in.

 What liberation campaigns have the SU done?

-Some, but not all.
-For example our Women, LGBT+, BME, Trans and Non-Binary, Accessibility positions are there to represent and reflect liberation groups in society and on campus, however the International, Mature, Distance Learning and Postgrad officers represent groups specifically underrepresented in HE.
+Not all of them.
+Our Women, LGBT+, BAME, Trans and Non-Binary, Accessibility positions are there to represent and reflect liberation groups in society and on campus.
+International, Mature, Distance Learning and Postgrad officers represent groups specifically underrepresented in HE.

 Your Liberation Officer - Nic Farmer